Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: The generation criterion

-\begin{remark} This can be proved directly as in \cite{AurouxTDuality}. \end{remark}
+\begin{Remark} This can be proved directly as in \cite{AurouxTDuality}. \end{Remark}

-\begin{remark} The result may fail without \eqref{c1hypothesis}.
-For example, in characteristic $2$ the category $\Fuk(\CC\PP^2)_0$ contains the non-zero object $\RR\PP^2$, but the eigenvalues of $c_1\qprod$ are the cube roots of unity.
-We learnt of this subtlety from Dmitry Tonkonog via \cite[Example 7.2.4]{EvansLekiliGeneration}. \end{remark}
+\begin{Remark} The result may fail for the ungraded category.
+For example, in characteristic~$2$ the category \smash{$\Fuk\bigl(\CC\PP^2\bigr)^\mathrm{un}_0$} contains the non-zero object $\RR\PP^2$, but the eigenvalues of $c_1\qprod$ are the cube roots of unity.
+We learnt of this subtlety from Dmitry Tonkonog via \cite[Example 7.2.4]{EvansLekiliGeneration}. \end{Remark}

-\begin{question} Does there exist a compact monotone symplectic manifold $X$ with $\Fuk(X)_\lambda$ non-zero for infinitely many $\lambda$?
-Here we are necessarily working in characteristic $2$ and allowing non-orientable Lagrangians. \end{question}